Блог

 For temporary lines and knot-tying basics, keep it simple: round turns plus two half-hitches, with a small stopper at the end to prevent slipping.
 This difference in setup is noticeable when the load shifts during a turn, and you can fix it with a quick tug and reposition.
 This approach works well on busy piers and when the crew needs to move fast.

-Practical rope selection: use ropes with adequate diameter for the load you expect; for docking and mooring, a popular 6-12 mm line works well on most яхта setups; keep spare lengths of about 1-2 meters for quick take-ups.
-Shorter pieces provide least slack under load and help you take control quickly. источник notes synthetic fibers resist weather best; keep a backup in natural fiber for emergencies.
+Practical rope selection: use ropes with adequate diameter for the load you expect; for docking and mooring, a popular 6-12 mm line works well on most яхта setups; keep spare lengths of about 1-2 metres for quick take-ups.
+Shorter pieces provide least slack under load and help you take control quickly. источник notes synthetic fibres resist weather best; keep a backup in natural fibre for emergencies.

 Feeling Tied Up?
 6 Core Nautical Knots Every Boater Should Know

-Figure Eight on a bight gives a stopper that won’t slip under pressure.
-It’s easy to inspect and almost impossible to jam, making it great for lines passing through blocks or fairleads.
-Build a figure eight, feed the working end back through, then pull tight.
+A figure of eight on a bight provides a stopper that won't slip under pressure.
+It's easy to inspect and almost impossible to jam, making it great for lines passing through blocks or fairleads.
+Build a figure of eight, feed the working end back through, then pull tight.
 If you need to reset, grab the end and feed it through again.
 This setup stays reliable when tension pulls from the opposite direction.

 Sheet Bend links lines of different diameter without creating a bulky lump.
 Start with a loop in the larger line, pass the smaller line through, around the loop, and back through itself.
 Tighten evenly and test by pulling in different directions.
 It stays useful when you need to connect a spare line thrown from a halyard or during anchoring, and it works even if one line is twisted.